NeuroTorch/NeuroTorch/README.md

 tools to neuroscientists and we offer neuroscience tools to computer scientists.
 These two domains were created to be one.

+What can we do with NeuroTorch in the alpha version?
+- Image classification with spiking networks;
+- Classification of spiking time series with spiking networks;
+- Time series classification with spiking or Wilson-Cowan;
+- Reconstruction/Prediction of time series with Wilson-Cowan;
+- Anything you are able to do using the modules already created.

+What can we almost do with NeuroTorch?
+- Reconstruction/Prediction of continuous time series with spiking networks.

+Which algorithm is used to train the networks at the moment?
+- Backpropagation Through Time;
+- Others to come like FullForce!

+NeuroTorch is developed to be easy to use, so that you can do simple things in a few lines of code.
+Moreover NeuroTorch is modular so you can adapt it to your needs relatively quickly.
+Thanks and stay tuned, because it's coming!

 # Important Links

   - Documentation at [https://jeremiegince.github.io/NeuroTorch/](https://jeremiegince.github.io/NeuroTorch/).